 Be Smart About Holiday Travel

-Everybody wants to be somewhere special for Christmas, Thanksgiving, New Year, and other big festivals.
+Everybody wants to be somewhere special for Christmas, Thanksgiving, New Year's, and other big festivals.
 Because of this, flights around these dates tend to be pricier.
 If you can avoid flying right on these holidays, do it.
-If you must travel then, try to book far in advance or look at flying on the holiday itself, as some airlines drop prices then.
+If you must travel then, try to book far in advance or consider flying on the holiday itself, as some airlines drop prices then.

 Look at Less Popular Spots and Dates